geetharamson/geetharamson/README.md

 ## About me:

-- 🌱 I’m currently learning in  GMIT - Data Analytics
+- 🌱 I’m currently a student in  GMIT - Data Analytics
 - 🤔 I’m looking for help with Internship or Work Placement
 - 📫 How to reach me: geetha.notify@gmail.com